|

 however at the winter solstice the position of the sun remains the same for three days.

-The following are the winter solstice mid point dates and times for the years 2001 to 2010 from the
+The following are the winter solstice mid point dates and times.

 The time zone used is "Greenwich Mean Time" (GMT) or "Universal Time" (UT).